We have included boutique accommodation for the entire trip.

 Remember to bring warm clothes on your game drives in winter time, as the it can be freezing.
 Being a land of extremes, in summer temperatures regularly exceed the 40° in the shadow.

 Another pearl of the Western Cape is awaiting for you on day 9: the Grootbos Nature Reserve.
 This will be your luxury base in the Overberg for the next 2 days.
-There are plenty of activities you can chose from, like whale watching (in season), horse-back riding, hiking through the fynbos or on the shores of the Walker Bay, and more.
+There are plenty of activities you can choose from, like whale watching (in season), horse-back riding, hiking through the fynbos or on the shores of the Walker Bay, and more.

 Finally get to Cape Town for the 3 last nights of your journey, unless you decide to extend your stay.
-Having already been in the winelands and in the overberg, we suggest you to focus on the other main attractions of the Cape region: the Table Mountain National Park (Cape Peninsula (penguins, Cape of Good Hope, Cape Point, the Table Mountain itself) and the West Coast National Park, with its crystal clear huge lagoon and the carpet of flowers in springtime (August and September).
+Having already been in the Winelands and in the Overberg, we suggest you to focus on the other main attractions of the Cape region: the Table Mountain National Park (Cape Peninsula (penguins, Cape of Good Hope, Cape Point, the Table Mountain itself) and the West Coast National Park, with its crystal clear huge lagoon and the carpet of flowers in springtime (August and September).
 Your accommodation will be at a boutique hotel on the Atlantic Seabord, the most exclusive and romantic of the residential areas of the “mother city”.